nik-lmao/website/new/README.md

 25.06.2025 - 1
 Thought a lot about how to implement the Spotify - Now Playing feature and I had no idea how to create it.
 Looked for the official Spotify API but it didn't really work out so I tried using last.fm's free API which also didn't work out at all, so I searched around quite a lot and finally found Lanyard, which tracks my Discord Status and also shows my Spotify (discord status).
 Tried implementing that, took a while but eventually worked out :) Also changed some of the colors.
 Took a lot of time, didn't use any AI for this one. really proud of myself

+28.06.2025 - 0
+I added some photos I took into a scrolling gallery.
+Used ChatGPT for the styling and scrolling animation of the gallery (CSS).
+Also added a small "About Me" section with some information about me and my interests.
+Searching out the photos took a while but I really like the result.
+Planning on adding a better Clock UI and some responsive design since the page is only optimized for my PC right now.
+Some small changes & bug fixes.